wyattscarpenter/carpogram/README.md

 ## random notes

+abbreviation mark similar but not identical to a period. interpunct makes it in, probably not word separator middle dot though. combiner that combines the next two.

+variation selector to make periods square, which I believe is required for Armenian or something

+combiners have to be prefix in order to answer such devious questions as "what is the first character".
+You still can't answer what is the last character without scanning the whole thing, but that's a much less common question

 a basic goal of this plain text encoding is to make it really nice for real actual English — computing has come a long way since using a computer meant you had to compromise and have one symbol as a hyphen-minus. you can have nice things.
   (incidentally, this also connects to the idea that all of this text is by default proportionally laid out and serif implicitly).